kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 Run-length encoding is a fast and simple method of encoding strings.
 The basic idea is to represent repeated successive characters as a single count and character.
 For example, the string "AAAABBBCCDAA" would be encoded as "4A3B2C1D2A".

 Implement run-length encoding and decoding.
 You can assume the string to be encoded have no digits and consists solely of alphabetic characters.
 You can assume the string to be decoded is valid.

+## Daily Coding Problem: Problem #890 [Medium]

+This problem was asked by Facebook.

+There is an N by M matrix of zeroes.
+Given N and M, write a function to count the number of ways of starting at the top-left corner and getting to the bottom-right corner.
+You can only move right or down.

+For example, given a 2 by 2 matrix, you should return 2, since there are two ways to get to the bottom-right:

+- Right, then down
+- Down, then right

+Given a 5 by 5 matrix, there are 70 ways to get to the bottom-right.